pubkey/rxdb/docs-src/rx-query.md

 ## Observe $
 An `BehaviorSubject` [see](https://medium.com/@luukgruijs/understanding-rxjs-behaviorsubject-replaysubject-and-asyncsubject-8cc061f1cfc0) that always has the current result-set as value.
-This is extremely helpfull when used together with UIs that shell always show the same state as what is written in the database.
+This is extremely helpfull when used together with UIs that should always show the same state as what is written in the database.

 ```js
 const query = myCollection.find();